 The chronological history of the Polish army is presented in a series of gloomy rooms.
-Suits of armour, crossbows, muskets, medals and paintings pack this museum, though the scarcity of English-language explanations mean you’ll need to hire an English-speaking guide to get the most out of the place (make sure to call in advance).
+Suits of armour, crossbows, muskets, medals and paintings pack this museum, thankfully with English-language explanations, although EN audioguides are also available.
 The room at the end is dedicated to Poland’s role in WWII, with specific emphasis on the Warsaw Uprising.
-Curiously, the best part of the museum is actually free of charge: the outdoor collection of 20th century weaponry includes an array of tanks, missiles, aircraft and rocket launchers (open all year round).
+Curiously, the best part of the museum is actually free of charge: the outdoor collection of 20th-century weaponry includes an array of tanks, missiles, aircraft and rocket launchers (open all year round).

 Show on map